jpds-zz/entrymgr/README.md

     $ entrymgr remove --name "Starting off"

-Upon the running of the remove action, entrymgr will go through each of the entry's parent directory and remove them if they have no elements within them.
+Upon the running of the remove action, entrymgr will go through each of the entry's parent directories and remove them if they have no elements within them.
 In the tree example above, 28 would be removed, then 09, then 2013 as they have no children.